grafana/loki/docs/sources/clients/promtail/logrotation.md

 #### containerd CRI

-`containerd` [doesn't support any way of log rotation](https://github.com/containerd/containerd/issues/4830#issuecomment-744744375), and it's often should be handled by `kubelet` itself.
-Managed clusters like GKE and AKS uses `containerd` as runtime and log rotation is handled by `kubelet`.
-[EKS after version 1.24](https://docs.aws.amazon.com/eks/latest/userguide/dockershim-deprecation.html) also uses `containerd` as default container runtime.
+At the time of writing this guide, `containerd` [doesn't support any way of log rotation](https://github.com/containerd/containerd/issues/4830#issuecomment-744744375).
+In this case, rotation is often handled by `kubelet` itself.
+Managed Kubernetes clusters like GKE and AKS use `containerd` as runtime and log rotation is handled by `kubelet`.
+[EKS after version 1.24](https://docs.aws.amazon.com/eks/latest/userguide/dockershim-deprecation.html) also uses `containerd` as its default container runtime.

 #### docker CRI